Ed Trucco: Acting and television career

 In 2017, Trucco participated in two television mini-series ("LaGolda"-"The Fat One"-as "Carlos and "Milagro de Navidad"-"Christmas Miracle"- as "Tom") and one short film, which was named "Runaway" and where he played "Mason", before another big break arrived for him: he was cast as "Patrick O' Hara" in the Telemundo mini-series "Al otro lado del muro" ("To The Other Side Of The Wall") and played that character in 58 episodes.
 By then, Trucco had received an offer from Mexico to go there and work at "La Reina del Sur 2", but he was not selected to join the series at that time.

 Trucco filmed two movies in 2018: "Fists of Love" as "Chris" and "Even After Everything" as "Richard Warren".

 He returned to television acting in 2019, acting as "Pete" in the Telemundo series "You Cannot Hide" and as "Roland" in "A Couple in Quarantine".

-Trucco followed the latter two movies with his participation in two short films and a feature one; those were the shorts "Most Likely to Succeed", where he played "Paul Cavanaugh", and "Imagine", where he acted as "Richard", and the feature film was "Rumba Love", where he appeared as "Jim".
-Then, in 2022, Trucco acted in "La Reina del Sur III", as D.E.A. agent "Ernie Palmero".
+Trucco followed the latter two movies with his participation in the feature film "Rumba Love", where he appeared as "Jim".
+Then, in 2022, Trucco acted in "La Reina del Sur III", as DEA agent "Ernie Palermo".

-Trucco has three short films, one television series and one feature film which are upcoming: he will be in the short films "No Time For BS", in the role of "the son", in "The Rainbow" as "the ex-boyfriend" and in "Prior's Silhouette" as the titular "Prior Harvey"; in the television series "Electron Blade" as "Cephas" and in the film "Broome Street" as "Eddie".

 Personal life

-Due to his physical looks, Trucco is often cast to play anglo-saxon characters, such as "Al otro lado del muro"'s "Patrick O'Hara".
+Trucco is often cast to play anglo-saxon characters, such as "Al Otro Lado del Muro"'s "Patrick O'Hara".

 He is a fervent fan of association football and of the Argentine men's national football team.

-He was married once and lives with a woman in New York City.

 Through his older brother, producer Harold Trucco, he was once the brother-in-law of Puerto Rican actress and show host Giselle Blondet and is the uncle of their daughter Gabriela and son Harold, Jr..